Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 >
 > BFS is a traversal approach in which begins from root node and walk through all nodes on the same level before moving on to the next level.
 DFS is also a traversal approach in which the traverse begins at the root node and proceeds through the nodes as far as possible until we reach the node with no unvisited nearby nodes.

-We are creating the following graph to demostrate traversing of walkers in comming sections;
+We are creating the following graph to demonstrate traversing of walkers in the coming sections;

  <div style="text-align:center"><img style="align:center" src="images/traverse_graph_example.PNG" /> <b>Example Graph - Navigating </b></div>